ignite/cli/docs/guide/token_factory.md

 ### Scaffold new messages

-Everything is in place, scaffold two additional messages to complete the Token Factory's functionality: a `MintAndSendTokens` message and an `UpdateOwner` message
+Everything is in place for creating a new denom.
+You need to scaffold two additional messages to complete the Token Factory's functionality: a `MintAndSendTokens` message and an `UpdateOwner` message.

+MintAndSendTokens should have as input the `denom`, an amount to mint `amount` and where the tokens will be minted as `recipient`.

 ```bash
 starport scaffold message MintAndSendTokens denom:string amount:int recipient:string --module tokenfactory --signer owner
 ```

+UpdateOwner should have as input the `denom` and a new owner `newOwner`.

 ```bash
 starport scaffold message UpdateOwner denom:string newOwner:string --module tokenfactory --signer owner
 ```

-Modify `x/tokenfactory/keeper/msg_server_mint_and_send_tokens.go` like so:
+The two new messages are now available.
+Add the details of the logic in the newly created file `x/tokenfactory/keeper/msg_server_mint_and_send_tokens.go` to mint new tokens.

 ```go
 package keeper